SOLO GitHub Guide

 Selecting which repository to clone in GitHub Desktop

 Once you have cloned a git repository, it is very easy to keep it up to date with its online counterpart.
-CLI users need to use the command git pull, while GitHub Desktop users need to press the Fetch origin button, which will change into a Pull origin button if changes were detected.
+To do this using GitHub Desktop, press the Fetch origin button, which will change into a Pull origin button if changes were detected.
 Pressing this button will update your local repository.

 Fetching from GitHub Desktop